 Thai Massaman Beef Curry

-I usually slow cook my Massaman Beef Curry on the stove to tenderise the beef so I love the Optimum Induction Pressure-Cook Pro allows me to step away from the kitchen.
+I usually slow cook my Massaman Beef Curry on the stove to tenderise the beef so I love that the Pressure-Cook Pro allows me to step away from the kitchen.
 I no longer need to worry about topping up the coconut milk or junior burger wandering into the kitchen on her own as I’m busy looking after junior cravings (my new 3 week old baby).

 I use the deep fry function to brown the paste and casserole beef (best cut for curries).
 I then add potatoes (large chunks), kaffir lime leaves, a dash of fish sauce, a tin of coconut milk, brown sugar and select the slow cook high function.
-I then go do whatever I need to do for three hours and the Induction Pressure-Cook Pro announces when my dinner is ready.
+I then go do whatever I need to do for three hours and the Pressure-Cook Pro announces when my dinner is ready.
 This is particularly useful when I’m upstairs during the day, not so cool when I’m trying to put junior burger to bed as the voice over is super loud.

-Making oat porridge with the Optimum Induction Pressure-Cook Pro for breakfast takes a few minutes longer than microwaving Uncle Toby’s 90 second porridge satchels but it is so much more healthier and a fun activity for junior burger.
+Making oat porridge with Pressure-Cook Pro for breakfast takes a few minutes longer than microwaving Uncle Toby’s 90 second porridge satchels but it is so much more healthier and a fun activity for junior burger.
 It’s as simple as adding rolled oats and milk then selecting the oats function, waiting 6 minutes then stirring through sultanas, honey and cinnamon.

 Vanilla Sponge Cake